 Explores theories, methods, and procedures underlying the development and design of instruction, with particular attention given to selected models of teaching and their practical applications, strengths, and limitations.
-Other topics include the systematic analysis, design, implementation, and evaluation of instruction as a continuous integrated process; the importance of continuous integrated process; the importance of audience awareness and the learning environment in instruction planning; and the use of instructional technologies to enhance student learning and develop curricular materials.
+Other topics include the systematic analysis, design, continuous integrated process; the importance of audience awareness and the learning environment in instruction planning; and the use of instructional technologies to enhance student learning and develop curricular materials.